Prairie Hills was looking to upgrade their network

-Prairie Hills Wireless signed up for a Mimosa Cloud account in late 2014, and relied heavily on the Mimosa design tool to start the planning process of replacing their old links.
-According to Kent, the design tool was extremely helpful to map out their entire network and to set site names, antenna size, radio type, link name, and to get an idea of what height is required to make each link work.
+Prairie Hills Wireless has used Mimosa Cloud management tools since 2014, and relied heavily on the Mimosa design tool to start the planning process of replacing their old links.
+According to Urwiller, the design tool was extremely helpful to map out their entire network and to set site names, antenna size, radio type, link name, and to get an idea of what height is required to make each link work.

-Kent found the entire experience to be different with Mimosa.
+Urwiller found the entire experience to be different with Mimosa.
 “Products are shipped with fully functional features that do not take five or six versions of beta to keep running for more than 24 hours.
 If you need help with tuning a link or having issues with hardware, the support chat is very helpful.
-They are very fast at responding to your issue,” said Kent.
+They are very knowledgeable and fast at responding to any issue I may have,” said Urwiller.

 Up next for Prairie Hills Wireless?
 Urwiller has installed Mimosa’s newly-announced C5c connectorized devices in both suburban and rural areas of his network.
 For his non line-of-sight deployments, the devices are deployed at distances of about 300m, and are at distances of up to 7 miles for line-of-sight deployments.
 Given the amazing performance of their MicroPoP and GigaPoP deployment where he saw speeds increase from 8 Mbps to 150 Mbps, Urwiller plans to continue replacing his old 802.11n network with Mimosa gear.
 According to Urwiller, this has been a complete game changer by allowing Prairie Hills Wireless to compete against the large cable companies in the area.